"You care more about that car than you care about me."

 Once upon a time, Dennis and Arnold were best friends.
 Dennis was super popular and athletic and everyone loved him.
 Arnold was misanthropic and clumsy.
 Outside of his relationship with Dennis, his only friend was his dominating mother and she was apathetic at best.

 Dennis made sure that Arnold was taken care of.
 He would pick him up every morning in his perfect Dodge Charger and they'd sing along to ABBA songs.
 He was always there to protect Arnold from hoards of knife-wielding, crotch-grabbing bullies roaming the high school for lunch pail yogurt, and he was constantly trying to bolster Arnold's fragile ego.
 Dennis didn't mind that Arnold wore glasses or had no disposable income to speak of and Dennis was not afraid to face off against Arnold's overbearing mother.
 Dennis was the perfect boyfriend.

 "I know what I am."

-What he found was a 1958 Plymouth Fury left rotting in the woods.
-Her name was Christine (1983).
-Arnold was smitten.
 While two boys may feel comfortable being together for a period of time, this doesn't always mean that both parties are gay.
-Even when both parties are consensually gay for each other, the dynamics that arise between two men are complicated and often treacherous.
+Even when both parties are consensually gay for each other, that doesn’t mean they’re destined to live happily ever after; the dynamics that arise between two men are complicated and often treacherous.
 Competition, vanity, aggression, demonically possessed cars - if not kept in check, these things can tear a couple apart.

 "She's not my girlfriend."